-Gestational diabetes is a kind of diabetes that can happen during pregnancy.
+Gestational diabetes (also called gestational diabetes mellitus or GDM) is a kind of diabetes that can happen during pregnancy.
 Seven out of every 100 pregnant women (7 percent) develop gestational diabetes.
-Like other kinds of diabetes, gestational diabetes is a condition in which your body has too much sugar (called glucose) in the blood.
-Glucose is your body's main source of fuel for energy.
+It’s a condition in which your body has too much sugar (called glucose) in the blood.

-Most of the time gestational diabetes can be controlled and treated during pregnancy to protect both mom and baby.
-If untreated, though, it can cause serious health problems for you and your baby.
-If gestational diabetes is left untreated, your baby is more likely to:
+Most of the time gestational diabetes can be controlled and treated during pregnancy to protect both you and your baby.
+But if not treated, it can cause problems during pregnancy, including:

-- Have health complications after birth, including breathing problems, low blood sugar and jaundice.
-Jaundice is a medical condition in which a baby's eyes and skin look yellow.
-A baby has jaundice when his liver isn't fully developed or isn't working well.
+Gestational diabetes also can cause health complications for your baby after birth, including breathing problems, low blood sugar and jaundice.
+Jaundice is a medical condition in which a baby’s eyes and skin look yellow.
+A baby has jaundice when his liver isn't fully developed or isn’t working well.

-You may be more likely than other women to develop gestational diabetes during pregnancy if:
+You may be more likely than other women to develop gestational diabetes if: